booch/presentations/Fifty-Years-of-Ruby/README.md

     - Should I include full dates, or just years?
     - Too much?
     - Too little?
+2. Ruby's growth
+    - Features added (innovations, borrowed)
+    - Milestones
-2. Language support for Faux-O
+3. Language support for Faux-O
     - Boundaries talk
     - Bob Martin said that the only thing that has changed in the last 50 years has been adding constraints
         - Structured programming constrains use of GOTO